S3-working-group/s3-practical-guide/docs/all.md

 ##### Reducing Risk and Resistance

 _Sociocracy 3.0_ meets organizations where they are and takes them on a journey of continuous improvement.
-There’s no radical change or reorganization. _Sociocracy 3.0_ provides a collection of independent and principle-based patterns that an organization can pull in one by one to become more effective.
+There's no radical change or reorganization. _Sociocracy 3.0_ provides a collection of independent and principle-based patterns that an organization can pull in one by one to become more effective.
 All patterns relate to a set of core principles, so they can easily be adapted to context.

 ##### Shifting Focus from Vision to Need